This article is a chapter of our Ultimate Guide to E-Commerce Funding.

 What are the pros and cons of equity financing?

 Equity financing has distinct advantages and drawbacks that are worth considering, especially when it comes to VC funding.
 VC funding has worked wonders for some e-commerce companies like Warby Parker, Dollar Shave Club, and Glossier.
-Being backed by trusted firms like Sequoia is essentially like getting a seal of approval that giants in the space believe in what you’re doing and will (quite literally) put money on it.
+Being backed by trusted firms like Sequoia is like getting a seal of approval that giants in the space believe in what you’re doing and will (quite literally) put money behind.

 Because VC is typically about funding big, risky technology bets like new AI capabilities, it’s expensive capital that puts heavy pressure on rapid growth (we’re talking 10X growth and upwards).
 Investors will be looking for you to head in the direction toward an exit in order to create returns for them, regardless of the direction you’d like to go.
-Since there is more risk associated with their investment, VC funds are designed to take an ownership stake in the ballpark of 10% to 30%, which can add up over multiple rounds of VC funding.
-These are fairly sizable ownership stakes since the business model is unproven, and therefore will have a louder voice when it comes to making big business decisions.
+Since there is more risk associated with their investment, VC funds are designed to take an ownership stake in the ballpark of 20%, which can add up over multiple rounds of VC funding.
+These are fairly sizable ownership stakes since the business model is unproven, and therefore will have a louder voice when it comes to making business funding decisions.

 5. Debt Financing